English Department - Composition

 I have always had a drive to help, and tutoring is an extension of that drive.
 Even when I was a child, I was always excited to teach something I had just learned.
 This is why I want to be teacher.
 I am going to earn an English degree and then pursue a master's degree in education.
 My main goal as an English teacher is to bring literature to everyone, and as a writing tutor, I am gaining much needed knowledge and experience in my desired field.

 When clients come to me needing help, the first thing I try to figure out is what they are trying to do.
-This is more obvious when it comes to grammar work sheets but not so easy when it comes to an essay or a speech.
+This is more obvious when it comes to grammar work sheets, but not so easy when it comes to an essay or a speech.
 In this case, I ask the clients what they are trying to tell the readers.
 I work with a wide range of people, and the most commonly asked questions have to do with grammar, transitions, organization, and thesis statements.
 I also encourage clients to read because it is the best way to improve all aspects of writing.
 To help lead students to their own answers, I also ask questions.
 Some of their issues are resolved with a simple explanation of their assignment.

-I am caring and patient person who works hard in the Writing Center and really enjoys the work.
+I am a caring and patient person who works hard in the Writing Center and really enjoys the work.
 I would have to say the most satisfying moment in tutoring was something really simple.
 A client told me he always feels smarter after working with me.
 That, right there, is why I am doing this.
 I want people to feel smart and confident.
 If I can help them get there, then I am doing my part in the world.
 This does not only apply to writing.
-I can also tutor basic levels of many subjects including science or even math.
+I can also tutor basic levels of many subjects including science and math.

 I have recently earned my CRLA master tutor certificate from Lane's tutoring services coordinator, Liz Coleman.
 I enjoyed this training because I learned so much I can apply to my career.
 I really enjoy my job and hope to keep it as long as possible.
 I feel it is a great fit for me, and I sincerely hope my clients are getting as much out of it as I am.
 Truly, I am doing this to help people because I feel that is what we should all do.
 If we all tried to make the people around us feel as secure and confident in their knowledge as we do, then the world would be a much better place.

 Welcome to the Writing Center.
 Like many of you attending Lane, I am a non-traditional student and understand both the challenges and rewards of pursuing a higher education later in life.
 As a tutor, I have been trained to encourage the students I work with to learn the skills and techniques needed to make the next assignment easier.
 Every part of the writing process, from brainstorming to perfecting source citations, is important.
 Most students have stronger skills in some areas and weaker skills in others.
 One of my favorite activities as a tutor in the Writing Center is helping students to recognize their strengths and coaching them on ways to improve.
 I am amazed and inspired by the academic and personal growth that students experience over the course of a term.
 College is a place to discover new ways of seeing the world.
-When you come to the Writing Center, my goal is to help you develop effective writing skills so that you can give voice to your unique point of view.
+When you come to the Writing Center, my goal is to help you develop effective writing skills so you can give voice to your unique point of view.

-This is the fourth term I have worked as a writing tutor at Lane Community College.
 In my previous life I was a social worker and counselor who spent thirty-two years working in Eugene, Oregon.
 Following my retirement, quite unexpectedly, the opportunity to work as a writing tutor fell into my lap.
 I soon realized that, although I lacked experience as a teacher, my background as a social worker had given me skills I could apply to tutoring.
 Most of my positions placed a high priority on providing one-on-one interactions and forming a working connection with those receiving my services.
 In particular, my work counseling first-generation college students at the University of Oregon Educational Opportunity Program most closely resembles my current work as a writing tutor at Lane and was my favorite position in my career.
 Being an advocate for my clients was a role I cherished, namely hearing what changes they thought were needed and then working with them to ensure their voices were heard.

 In much the same way, I am hoping to hear the writing students' voices in their written communication and to make suggestions that will facilitate their growth as writers.
 As a tutor I have come to believe learning to write requires a healthy compromise between sweat and inspiration as well as discipline, practice, and when lucky, a highly focused absorption in the process of writing.
 Too much self-conscious focus on the final product can detract form the gestalt of students' work, and I believe readers can sense when this form of disconnection between writers and their work has occurred.
 Essentially, the writer's voice becomes distant and the writer's thoughts and message less urgent, less coherent, and less intimate.